 Scotch is a 1961 Fender Stratocaster used by Vaughan for the last 5 years of his life.
 He acquired this guitar in the fall of 1985, and it is said to have been bought in either Baltimore or "The Boathouse" in Norfolk, Virginia.

-It was to be a prize at one of Stevie's shows, but he bought the guitar instead and gave away another one of his guitars.
+It was to be a prize at one of Stevie's shows, but he liked the guitar so much, he gave away another one of his guitars.

-This guitar has a butterscotch colored finish with a non-original tiger-striped pickguard made by Rene Martinez, Vaughan's guitar tech.
+This guitar has a butterscotch colored finish and originally had a plain white pick guard, which was later replaced with a non-original tiger-striped pickguard made by Rene Martinez, Vaughan's guitar tech.

 Stevie used this guitar when having problems with Number One, or regardless from that – live for songs such as “Leave My Girl Alone” and “Superstition”.